 Member Category Count

 a.
-Inactive employees or beneficiaries currently receiving benefit payments 139,641 1
+Inactive employees or beneficiaries currently receiving benefit payments 139,641

 b.
 Inactive employees entitled to but not yet receiving benefit payments 17,069

 c.
-Active employees 229,119 2
+Active employees 229,119

 d.
 Total 385,829

-1 Includes 5,214 retirees not enrolled in a health plan and 368 retirees who receive the Opt-Out Credit in lieu of health benefits.
-2 Includes return to work actions and employees who have not set of a data benefits.
+Includes 5,214 retirees not enrolled in a health plan and 368 retirees who receive the Opt-Out Credit in lieu of health benefits.

-- Includes return-to-work retirees and employees who have not yet satisfied the waiting period. - 4.
-Brief Description of Benefit Provisions - a.
+Includes return-to-work retirees and employees who have not yet satisfied the waiting period.

+4. Brief Description of Benefit Provisions

+- a.
 The GBP provides self-funded group health (medical and prescription drug) benefits for eligible retirees under HealthSelect.
 The GBP also provides a fully insured medical benefit option for Medicare-primary participants under the HealthSelect Medicare Advantage Plan.
-An eligible retiree who has retired from full-time employment does not contribute toward the cost of coverage for himself/herself, but he/she pays a portion of the cost if he/she covers an eligible spouse or dependent child.
-An eligible retiree who has retired from part-time employment contributes toward the cost of coverage for himself/herself, as well as paying a portion of the cost if he/she covers an eligible spouse or dependent cost if he/she covers an eligible spouse or dependent cost if he/she covers an eligible spouse or dependent child. - b.
-The GBP also provides life insurance benefits to eligible retirees via a minimum premium funding arrangement. - SB 1459 (83rd Texas Legislature) requires employees who have less than 5 years of eligible service credit on September 1, 2014 to pay a larger portion of the cost of insurance if they retire with less than 20 years of eligible service credit on or after September 1, 2014. - 5.
-The authority under which the obligations of the plan members and Employer are established and/or may be amended is Chapter 1551, Texas Insurance Code. - 6.
-The Employer and member contribution rates are determined annually by the ERS Board Trustees based on the recommendations of the ERS staff and consulting actuary.
+An eligible retiree who has retired from full-time employment does not contribute toward the cost of coverage for himself/herself, but he/she pays a portion of the cost if he/she covers an eligible spouse or dependent child\.
+An eligible retiree who has retired from part-time employment contributes toward the cost of coverage for himself/herself, as well as paying a portion of the cost if he/she covers an eligible spouse or dependent child. - b.
+The GBP also provides life insurance benefits to eligible retirees via a minimum premium funding arrangement. - \ SB 1459 (83rd Texas Legislature) requires employees who have less than 5 years of eligible service credit on September 1, 2014 to pay a larger portion of the cost of insurance if they retire with less than 20 years of eligible service credit on or after September 1, 2014. - 5.
+The authority under which the obligations of the plan members and Employer are established and/or may be amended is Chapter 1551, Texas Insurance Code.

+- 6. The Employer and member contribution rates are determined annually by the ERS Board Trustees based on the recommendations of the ERS staff and consulting actuary.
 The contribution rates are determined based on (i) the benefit and administrative costs expected to be incurred, (ii) the funds appropriated, (iii) other revenue sources and (iv) the funding policy established by the Texas Legislature in connection with benefits provided through the GBP.
-The Trustees revise benefits when necessary to match expected benefit and administrative costs with the revenue expected to be generated by the appropriated funds.

-7. There are no long-term contracts for contributions to the plan.
+The Trustees revise benefits when necessary to match expected benefit and administrative costs with the revenue expected to be generated by the appropriated funds. - 7.
+There are no long-term contracts for contributions to the plan.